Skip to Content

 Lombard Street

-You can explore the forest by following the winding trails that lead to Cathedral Grove, Bohemian Grove, and along the picturesque Redwood Creek.
+We recommend exploring the winding trails that lead to Cathedral Grove, Bohemian Grove, and along the picturesque Redwood Creek.

 Giant redwoods at Muir Woods